GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/timers-and-time/index.md

 You can then monitor DamageTimer to start an action after 500 milliseconds (0.5 seconds).
 Then you can reset this "fake" timer.

 ![](/gdevelop5/all-features/reset-variable-timer.png)

+## Reference

+All actions, conditions and expressions are listed in [timers reference page](/gdevelop5/all-features/timers-and-time/reference/).